rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 This label of "toxic" originally came from various shitcoin influencers
- (*altcoins* as they call them), because of the rather loud criticisms from Bitcoiners about perceived scams.
+ (*altcoins* as they call them).
+There are often
+ rather loud criticisms
+ from Bitcoin maximalists
+ about perceived scams.
 Whether it was
  FTX,